truongluan303/Pi_Estimate/README.md

-# Pi_Estimate using Monte Carlos method
+# Estimate Pi using Monte Carlos method

 This is a simple program that estimate the value of Pi using the Monte Carlo Method that is written totally in Python